ArcticTechnology/PythonStarterPackage/README.md

 * If you used the local install option, you will also want to delete the ```.egg-info``` file located in the ```src/``` directory of the package.
 This gets created automatically with ```pip3 install -e .```.

 ## Usage
-After installation, you have a couple ways to run this app.
+After installation, you have a few ways to run this app.
 * Run this app from the terminal with this command:
 ```
 pythonstarterpackage